top of page

 Membership in Organizations

-To promote the work of End of Life Doulas, I am a member of the following organizations:
+To promote the work of End of Life Doulas and Grief Educators, I am a member of the following organizations:

 My Credentials

-I am also trained as a health and lifestyle coach and a grief counselor, and I have taken numerous classes on effective communication.
+I am also trained as a health and lifestyle coach and nutritionist.
+I have taken classes on effective communication, listening skills, boundaries, dementia, and death literacy.

 For those interested in my traditional credentials: